Planning a Portugal West Coast road trip and want to skip the crowds?

 Worth the stop if you’re after something quieter and less polished than the bigger towns along the Portugal coastline.

-There’s plenty of large parking here if you want something close to town.
-There’s a dump station as well as public toilets and beach showers not far from here.
+There’s plenty of large parking here if you want something close to town, as well as a dump station as well as public toilets and beach showers not far from here.

 If you want to visit the lighthouse or go to one of the other beaches, you can park here and walk down.

-We visited Figueira da Foz when we lived a little bit further North than we do now.
+We visited Figueira da Foz when we lived in Northern Central Portugal for a year.
 It’s a great seaside town and a great addition to your West Coast itinerary.

 The beach is ridiculously wide, great for dogs, kids, or anyone who just wants a proper sandy sprawl.